technyon/nuki_hub/README.md

 - Last but not least, on the ESP32 bridge GPIO26 and GND.
 This let's the firmware know that a LAN Module is connected

 Wifi is now disabled, and the module doesn't boot into WifiManager anymore.

+## Troubleshooting

+### Random WiFi disconnects
+Unfortunately the ESP32 has problems with some Access Points and reconnecting fails.
+As a workaround you can navigate to "MQTT and Network Configuration" and enable "Restart on disconnect".
+This will reboot the ESP as soon as it gets disconnected from WiFi.
+Also, this reduces the config portal timeout to three minutes to prevent the ESP being stuck in config mode in case an access point is offline temporarily.

+### Authorization data isn't published
+Reading the authorization data from the access log is protected by the configured PIN.
+If you don't get any published data try setting the PIN or try reentering it to make sure it's correct.

 ## Disclaimer